burmyakov/exact-sched-test-gfp/README.md

 # exact-sched-test-gfp

-An exact schedulability test for GFP using state space pruning
+An exact schedulability test for global fixed-priority (GFP) multiprocessor scheduling.
+Applies to real-time sporadic tasks with constrained deadlines.
+Implemented in C++.

-Test test